Munter/express-systemjs-translate/README.md

 var translate = require('express-systemjs-translate');

 var middleware = translate({
-  // Server root.
-Defaults to current working directory, as most usages will be through `npm start`
+  // REQUIRED: Server root.
+This should be identical to to root you give any static middleware down the chain
-  // This setting is not in active use at the moment
+  // Defaults to current working directory, as most usages will be through `npm start`
-  serverRoot: process.cwd(),
+  serverRoot: 'path/to/webroot', // REQUIRED

   // SystemJS baseURL.
   // Only needed if you are using systemjs-builder directly
   // If you use jspm the configuration will be automatic
-  // Defaults to `process.cwd()` if not provided
+  // Defaults to options.serverRoot if not provided
-  baseUrl: process.cwd(),
+  baseUrl: 'path/to/webroot',

   // Path to SystemJS config file.
-Path should be relative to SystemJS baseURL.
   // Only needed if you are using systemjs-builder directly
   // If you use jspm the configuration will be automatic
   // Defaults to `system.config.js` if not provided